Aaron Meade

 Aaron Meade (born May 2, 1988) is an American baseball coach and former pitcher.
-He is the head baseball coach of the Tarleton State Texans.
+He was the head baseball coach of the Tarleton State Texans.
 Meade played college baseball at Missouri State from 2007 to 2010 and in Minor League Baseball (MiLB) for four seasons from 2010 to 2013.

 Playing career

 Meade attended Rockhurst High School in Kansas City, Missouri, where he played for the school's baseball team.
 As a senior, he pitched in the All-Missouri East/West All-Star Game.
 After high school, Meade signed to play college baseball for the Missouri State Bears.
 In 2009, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.

 Coaching career

 On August 20, 2015, Meade was hired as the pitching coach at Pittsburg State University.

 On July 24, 2019, Meade was named the head baseball coach of the Tarleton State Texans.